 Four applications at 14-day intervals.
 Measured parameters: onion weight, productivity, resistance to climatic stress events.

 Result: The average weight per onion increased from 71.42 grams to 125 grams — a weight gain of 44.8 percent.
 One kilogram of treated onions contained 8 pieces compared to 14.5 pieces for untreated plants.
-Overall productivity increased by 53.58 percent.
+Total productivity increased by 53.58 percent.
 The economic profit for the farmer was estimated at plus 60 percent.
 Treated plants also showed significantly higher resistance to the climatic stress events of the trial season.

 Pineapple — Valle del Cauca